ykharitonova/s25-cs9/_lab/lab00.md

 # Lab00, CS 9, [type your name here]

 def found_in_list(list1, list2):
+    ''' When analyzing potentially malicious network traffic, analysts often need to check if suspicious IP addresses or domains appear in known threat intelligence lists.
-    ''' This function takes two lists as its parameters (list1 and list2).
+	This function takes two lists as its parameters (list1 and list2).
 Return True if each element in list1 exists in list2.
         Return False otherwise.
 If list1 contains no elements, return True.

     '''
     # COMPLETE FUNCTION DEFINITION HERE

 assert found_in_list(["one",2], [0,"one",2,"three"]) == True
 assert found_in_list([], [1,2,3,4]) == True
-assert found_in_list([1,2,3], [1,2]) == False
+assert found_in_list(["192.68.35.33","128.66.3.48"], ["128.67.3.148"]) == False
 assert found_in_list([1,2,3], [3,2,1]) == True

 def alternate_case(text):
+    ''' In cybersecurity, obfuscation techniques are common.
+Malware authors often use case alternation to evade simple string matching in security tools.
+Security analysts need to normalize text for proper analysis.

-    ''' This function takes a string parameter (text) and returns a new string that flips the case of each alpha character in the provided text.
+  	This function takes a string parameter (text) and returns a new
+        string that flips the case of each alpha character in the provided text.

     '''
     # COMPLETE FUNCTION DEFINITION HERE